emmercm/www/src/blog/_bash-euxo.md

 ### `set -e` / `set -o errexit`

-This will cause a script to fail as soon as a pipeline, a single command, .
+This will cause a script to fail as soon as any of these return a non-zero exit code:

+- A pipeline (commands, a simple command
+- a list command, or a compound command returns a non-zero exit code.

 For example:

 ```bash
 #!/usr/bin/env bash